 This precinct will provide a transition between the creeks and the surrounding urban development, with a variety of development located in suitable locations outside of the 1 in 100-year flood planning level.
-The precinct will also connect to the regional road network via Elizabeth Drive, Fifteenth Avenue, Bringelly Road and Mamre Road.
+The precinct will also connect to the regional transport network via Elizabeth Drive, Fifteenth Avenue, Bringelly Road and Mamre Road.

-- a) Protect Wianamatta-South Creek, its tributaries and adjacent high quality green space. - b) Protect water retention in the landscape and achieve healthy waterways to achieve facilitate urban cooling and support flood mitigation. - c) Stormwater infrastructure to be consistent with a landscape led approach. - d) Identify and protect remnant vegetation, tree canopy and other areas of significant vegetation to enable planning within the Aerotropolis to be built around landscape elements. - e) Protect ridges to preserve view lines and enable provision of open space for active and passive recreation. - f) Provide suitable land uses, orienting centres in areas with access to green spaces and water, to improve amenity and liveability. - g) Facilitate development of vibrant, accessible and exemplary green places with a strong sense of place and custodianship, and recognition and celebration of Aboriginal and European heritage spaces. - h) Protect the operations of the Airport, including 24-hour operations, and provide appropriate protections for the community.
+- a) Protect Wianamatta-South Creek, its tributaries and adjacent high quality green space. - b) Protect water retention in the landscape and achieve healthy waterways to achieve facilitate urban cooling and support flood mitigation.

+- c) Stormwater infrastructure to be consistent with a landscape led approach. - d) Identify and protect remnant vegetation, tree canopy and other areas of significant vegetation to enable planning within the Aerotropolis to be built around landscape elements. - e) Protect ridges to preserve view lines and enable provision of open space for active and passive recreation. - f) Provide suitable land uses, orienting centres in areas with access to green spaces and water, to improve amenity and liveability. - g) Facilitate development of vibrant, accessible and exemplary green places with a strong sense of place and custodianship, and recognition and celebration of Aboriginal and European heritage spaces. - h) Protect the operations of the Airport, including 24-hour operations, and provide appropriate protections for the community. - i) Achieve high levels of water retention in the landscape to achieve healthy waterways, facilitate and support effective flood mitigation. - j) Ensure that design minimises energy and optimises water management providing pathways to net zero emissions and enhancement of environment across the entire Aerotropolis.

-Note: As precinct planning is completed for each precinct, performance outcomes and acceptable solutions will be provided in Phase 2 of the DCP.
+Note: As precinct planning is completed for each precinct, performance outcomes and benchmark solutions will be provided in Phase 2 of the DCP.
 In the event of an inconsistency between a precinct specific provisions contained in chapter 2 and other general provisions contained throughout the DCP, the precinct specific provisions contained in chapter 2 prevail.